rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Sagari holds a Bachelor's and Master's degree in Environmental Engineering from Delhi Technological University and Stanford University, respectively.
-      After graduating from Stanford, she worked at Geosyntec Consultants, an environmental consulting company, in Seattle. \n\nHer interest in transitioning to the development sector and facilitating sustainable change on the ground brought her to Samagra.
+      After graduating from Stanford, she worked at Geosyntec Consultants, an environmental consulting company, in Seattle.
+Her interest in transitioning to the development sector and facilitating sustainable change on the ground brought her to Samagra.
 Currently she is part of the Saksham Haryana-Education team.